-6. FINANCIAL SUMMARY
+FINANCIAL SUMMARY

-Haven Center is well-funded and has the ability to leverage its medical marijuana experience and progress to establish a successful, compliant adult use operation in a timely manner.
+The Haven Center is well-funded and has the ability to leverage its medical marijuana experience and progress to establish a successful, compliant adult-use operation in a timely manner.

-Initial capital in the amount of \$1,300,000 has previously been committed to Haven Center to fund the applications, permitting and build out of Haven Center's Medical Marijuana Treatment Centers facilities and significant amounts of capital have already been utilized for Haven Center's medical marijuana operations over the past several years.
-The Haven Center is also evaluating additional funding opportunities to supplement its initial capital commitments so that the Haven Center may deliver best-in-class facilities and products for consumers.
+Initial capital in the amount of \$1,300,000 has previously been committed to The Haven Center to fund the applications, permitting and build out of The Haven Center's MTC facilities, and significant amounts of capital have already been utilized for The Haven Center's medical marijuana operations over the past several years.
+The Haven Center is also evaluating additional funding opportunities to supplement its initial capital commitments so that The Haven Center may deliver best-in-class facilities and products for consumers.

-Haven Center's proposed facilities are also existing structures that will eliminate the need for significant capital and time-intensive construction.
+The Haven Center's proposed facilities are also existing structures that will eliminate the need for significant capital and time-intensive construction.

-As a result, Haven Center does not anticipate it will require significant amounts of new capital to add adult-use marijuana operations to its medical marijuana operation plans.
-As a rough estimate, Haven Center anticipates requiring \$200,000 of initial capital to cover the costs of implementing the adult use retail operations in Provincetown.
-This initial capital will be used to obtain permits, build out the facility, ensure compliance with packaging, labeling, and tracking for the adult-use program, implementation of the required systems, and physical separation components of the co-located adult and medical retail operations.
+As a result, The Haven Center does not anticipate it will require significant amounts of new capital to add adult-use marijuana operations to its medical marijuana operation plans.
+The Haven Center's initial capital will be used to obtain permits, build out the facility, ensure compliance with packaging, labeling, and tracking for the adult-use program, and the implementation of the required systems.

-7. TEAM
+TEAM